evannetwork/evannetwork.github.io/doc/faq.md

 #### A.
 The offered blockchain framework is based on Ethereum private blockchain, operated as a consortial blockchain.
-Every [MasterNode](https://evannetwork.github.io/doc/masternode) is hosting a Parity V1.10.x node to build the core network.
-The nodes are managed by a [Smart Contract](https://evannetwork.github.io/dev/smart-contracts), that signals all MasterNode whether a software upgrade is needed or a hardfork must be done.
-So extensive software management on MasterNode site is not needed.
+Every [MasterNode](https://evannetwork.github.io/doc/masternode) hosts a Parity V1.10.x node to build the core network.
+The nodes are managed by a [Smart Contract](https://evannetwork.github.io/dev/smart-contracts), that signals all MasterNodes whether a software upgrade is needed or a hardfork must be done.
+So extensive software management on the MasterNode site is not needed.
 The Smart Contract itself is controlled by the DAO Smart Contract, operated by the evan.network, where the partners vote for needed upgrades or potential chain-forks.

 #### Q.
 ***What kind of consensus protocol is used in the evan.network?***

 #### A.
-A Smart Contract based [Proof-Of-Authority](https://evannetwork.github.io/dev/blockchain.html) consensus is used.
+A Smart Contract based [Proof Of Authority](https://evannetwork.github.io/dev/blockchain.html) consensus is used.
 [MasterNode](https://evannetwork.github.io/doc/masternode) operators (Affiliates) are added to the group of authorities ([DAO](https://evannetwork.github.io/doc/dao)).
 Only these are able to sign new blocks.
 The network doesn’t use competitive mining on the chain and also the transactions fees are not distributed to the MasterNode that signed a new block (gas is burned).
 All MasterNodes are working for the same goal - a save, fast and cost-efficient chain.

 #### Q.